nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 There are a few interesting cases to keep in mind:

 - MIR models discriminants more precisely.
-They should probably be thought of as a distinct *field* when it comes to borrows (although it may be equivalent to treat a load of the discriminant as a kind of shallow read).
+They should be thought of as a distinct *field* when it comes to borrows.
 - In the compiler today, `Box` is still "built-in" to MIR.
 This RFC ignores that possibility and instead acts as though borrowed references (`&` and `&mut`) and raw pointers (`*const` and `*mut`)